Ultra-Low-Dimensional Prompt Tuning via Random Projection: Introduction

-In this paper, we propose \textbf{U}ltra-\textbf{L}ow-Dimensional \textbf{P}rompt \textbf{T}uning (ULPT), a method that decouples the prompt/model dimensions and enables prompt tuning in an ultra-low-dimensional space (e.g., 2D).
-A na\"ive attempt is to jointly optimize the ultra-low-dimensional embeddings with an up-projection matrix~\citep{xiao-etal-2023-decomposed, guo2024loptlowrankprompttuning}, but the learnable up-projection matrix may result in more trainable parameters than vanilla prompt tuning, therefore offsetting the gains in parameter efficiency.
-As shown in Figure~\ref{fig: ulpt diagram}a, our ULPT eliminates this overhead by using a \textit{random} but \textit{frozen} matrix for the up-projection.
-We further introduce learnable \textit{shift} and \textit{scale} embedding vectors to better align the up-projected embeddings and the model’s prompt space~\citep{wu2024zeroshot}.
-In addition, we provide theoretical analysis for our ULPT, which not only proves its convergence but also shows that a low-dimensional space with random projection can effectively approximate high-rank information.
+In this paper, we propose \textbf{U}ltra-\textbf{L}ow-Dimensional \textbf{P}rompt \textbf{T}uning (ULPT), a novel approach that decouples the prompt and model dimensions, which enables to learn prompt embeddings in an ultra-low-dimensional space.
+A na\"ive attempt is to jointly optimize the ultra-low-dimensional embeddings with an up-projection matrix~\citep{xiao-etal-2023-decomposed, guo2024loptlowrankprompttuning}, but the learnable up-projection matrix may result in more trainable parameters than vanilla prompt tuning.
+We avoid this overhead by employing a \textit{random} but \textit{frozen} matrix for the up-projection, as shown in Figure~\ref{fig: ulpt diagram}a.
+We further introduce lightweight, learnable \textit{shift} and \textit{scale} embedding vectors to better align the randomly projected embeddings with the model’s prompt space~\citep{wu2024zeroshot}.

-The ultra-low-dimensional nature of our ULPT is particularly suitable for scenarios requiring massive LLM customizations~\cite{peft} and continual learning~\cite{Wang_2022_CVPR}, as shown in Figure~\ref{fig: ulpt diagram}b.
-For example, in a typical prompt tuning approach, each task might require 100K real-valued parameters, which can add up significantly when scaling to millions of customized LLMs or tasks.
-By contrast, our ULPT with 2D prompt embeddings can reduce this to just 2K parameters per task, presenting a dramatic parameter saving to just 2\% of the original usage.
+We provide a convergence analysis for ULPT, and further show that a low-dimensional space with random projection can effectively approximate high-rank information that preserve the relational structure of embeddings, which is crucial for attention mechanisms in LLMs that depend on pairwise dot products between embeddings~\cite{NIPS2017_3f5ee243}.

+In addition, the random projection into ultra-low dimensions introduces a controllable tradeoff between prompt dimension and length under a fixed parameter budget.
+We empirically demonstrate that allocating more tokens with lower-dimensional embeddings yields greater expressivity than using fewer high-dimensional tokens.
+This makes ULPT well-suited for massive LLM customization, such as per-user tuning while keeping storage footprints minimal, as shown in Figure~\ref{fig: ulpt diagram}b.